springfall2008/batpred/docs/install.md

 Predbat needs a solar forecast in order to predict solar generation and battery charging.
 If you do have solar panels its recommended to use the Solcast integration to retrieve your forecast solar generation.

-If you don't have one already register for a hobbyist account on [Solcast account](https://solcast.com/) and enter the details of your system.
+If you don't have one already, register for a free [Solcast hobbyist account](https://solcast.com/) and enter the details of your system.
 You can create 2 sites maximum under one account, if you have more aspects then its suggested you average the angle based on the number of panels e.g. 7/10 *240 degrees + 3/10* 120 degrees.